-by Emmie Craig, Bilingual Community Counselor, Safe Harbor
+by Emmie C., Bilingual Community Counselor, Safe Harbor

 It was a student named “David” that led me to work in victim advocacy.
 I met David in 2009 while I was teaching English at an elementary school in Costa Rica.
 David was a funny and energetic second grader who loved soccer and would stay as late as he could after school to play with anyone who was around.